area31/dfss/README.md

 # About
 Shutdown or reboot your computer, like a "USBKILL".
 DFSS which turns off a computer by removing a USB stick from a port.
 This starts an immediate shutdown.
-DFSS is not your only tools for increase security.
+DFSS is not your only tool for increase security.
 ENCRYPT YOUR DISK, STUPID!

 # Install
 1- Create directory: